-My name is Mary Anne Meskis.
-I am the Executive Director of the Dravet Syndrome Foundation and I have an adult son with Dravet syndrome.
-My blog will keep you up to date on current research, treatment options, advocacy efforts, community activities, and other topics that are important to the Dravet syndrome community.
+Helping you to learn about the past, present, and future of Dravet syndrome and the Dravet Syndrome Foundation.
+This blog will keep you up to date on current research, treatment options, advocacy efforts, community activities, and other topics that are important to the Dravet syndrome community.

 On June 25th, 2020, the FDA announced approval of FINTEPLA® (fenfluramine) oral solution, CIV for the treatment of seizures associated with Dravet syndrome in patients 2 years of age and older.
 In two Phase 3 placebo-controlled clinical trials FINTEPLA [...]

 The most common cause of Dravet syndrome is a genetic mutation in the SCN1A gene that results in a reduction in a type of sodium channel (Nav1.1) in the brain.
 A new type of medicine, STK-001, designed by Stoke [...]